tedliosu/esp8266_sensor_server/README.md

+# Project Overview

+This project is a simple circuit driven by a ESP8266 ESP-01S microcontroller which reports DHT22 temperature and humidity sensor readings via a web page over a local WiFi network.
+The purpose of this project is to showcase my basic skills in microcontroller programming and circuits wiring.
+This project uses code and inspiration taken from [this web page](https://randomnerdtutorials.com/esp8266-nodemcu-websocket-server-sensor/).

 # Bill of Materials Used

 Below is a list of components used in this project.
 The provided links are for convenience and reference; the author does not receive any commission from these links.